Why do Wimbledon players have to wear all white?

 Players can wear clothing with small brand logos, but large logos and sponsorship motifs are not permitted.
 The AELTC has absolute discretion over what they consider a large or inappropriate logo to be.

-See also: What is the dress code for Wimbledon Debenture Ticket holders?
+What is the dress code for Wimbledon debenture ticket holders?

 Where did Wimbledon's all white clothing rule come from?